BrandMeister/bm-pos2aprs/README.md

 - You'll need PHP CLI (ex. php5-cli).
 - Rename (and edit) *config-example.inc.php* to *config.inc.php*.
-- The Registry MySQL database is the database found on each Brandmeister server.
-  Make sure your database user has select access rights on Registry database tables.
 - You have to set the APRSGate's number to a not used number (for ex.
 5060) in BrandMeister.conf.
 This ensures that Brandmeister will not upload positions on it's own, and lets this script do the job.